guyroutledge/atozcss/_posts/2014-07-07-the-css-opacity-property.md

-and paste the block of code we've already created but a tidier way of doing it would be to use the `animation-delay` property to offset when each animation starts by 1/5 of the total duration - this is the time that the first slide will be visible for before it starts to fade out.
+and paste the block of code we've already created but a tidier way of doing it would be to use the `animation-delay` property to offset when each animation starts by 1/5 of the total duration - this is the time that the first slide will be visible before it starts to fade out.

 Duplicating the animation declaration for slides 2-5 and increasing the `animation-delay` value in 4 second increments, completes the effect.

-Not bad for 25 lines of CSS, eh?
+Not bad for a few lines of CSS, eh?

 ## Outro